Last updated: November 2022

 Abstract: How do we assign values to virtual items?
 In this paper I offer a framework for answering this question.
 While virtual monism maintains that virtual Xs belong to only one value-salient kind in relation to X, virtual pluralism maintains that virtual Xs belong to more than one kind.
 I argue that virtual monism is mistaken, and dualistic virtual pluralism is too coarse-grained.
 In place I argue for a four-fold pluralism.
 I apply the view to various debates in the literature, and conclude with a discussion of less basic hybrid kinds.

-Abstract: I argue that the gamer’s dilemma is not one dilemma but three.
-Depending on how we understand two key ideas in Morgan Luck’s (2009) original formulation, the gamer’s dilemma results in one of three dilemmas.
+Abstract: I argue that depending on how we understand two key ideas in Morgan Luck’s (2009) formulation of the gamer’s dilemma, the dilemma results in one of three distinct dilemmas.
 One dilemma focuses on the permissibility of game acts.
 Another focuses on the permissibility of represented acts.
 And a final dilemma focuses of the permissibility of partially reproduced acts.

-Abstract: I argue for a dissolution of the gamer’s dilemma by rejecting that all instances of virtual murder are morally acceptable, and that all instances of virtual paedophelia are morally unacceptable.
-I do this by arguing that the in-game context plays a a significant role in our evaluation of acts like virtual murder and paedophelia.
+Abstract: Morgan Luck’s (2009) gamer’s dilemma maintains that virtual murder and virtual molestation in videogames are not morally different.
+So we should either accept or reject both acts.
+I argue for a dissolution of the dilemma by rejecting that all instances of virtual murder are morally permissible, and that all instances of virtual molestation are morally impermissible.
+I do this by arguing that the in-game context plays a morally-salient role in our evaluation of acts like virtual murder and molestation.

 Ali, Rami. (in progress) What in the world are hallucinations?, Masrour, F. & Beck, O. (Eds) New Waves in Relationalism (tentative title).
 Routledge.
 Please email me for a copy.

 Abstract: If in defending naive realism one accepts a hallucinatory perception theory, then one is confronted with two puzzles about the phenomenal character of hallucinations.
-In this paper I aim to answer these puzzles.
-I argue for a version of naive realism that rejects diaphaneity, and argue that hallucinatory perceptions should be modeled on picture perception.
+In this paper I answer these two puzzles by argue that naive realists should reject diaphaneity, and model hallucinatory perception on picture perception.

 Ali, Rami. (in progress).
 How is perception phenomenally particular?
 Brogaard, B., French, R., & Bueno, O. (eds.).
 The Roles of Representation in Visual Perception.
 Synthese Library.
 Please email me for a copy.